Abdurrehman-azeem/inclusive_test_api/README.md

 Api to generate PDFs from invoice data.

 To get script working.
-->Download the code ()
+->Download the code

-->Using terminal/command prompt change directory to inclusive_test/Scripts and run activate (To initialize virtual environment)
+->Using terminal/command prompt change directory to inclusive_test/Scripts (cd inclusive_test/Scripts & activate to initialize virtual environment) and run activate (To initialize virtual environment)

 ->Using terminal/command prompt change directory to invoice server